Apsu/scrambler/README.md

 Discovery
 ---
 Discovery is currently happening by way of LLDP to identify nodes as they enter the network.
-Scram monitors discovered nodes and attempts to connect and authenticate with new nodes as they become available.
+Each Scram agent monitors LLDP-discovered nodes and attempts to connect and authenticate with new nodes as they become available.

 ZeroMQ
 ---